Rangers Fan Sucker Punches Lightning Fan While Exiting Madison Square Garden

 A Tampa Bay Lightning fan appeared to have been knocked unconscious after being sucker-punched by a New York Rangers fan while leaving Thursday's game at Madison Square Garden.

-Video of the incident, which was posted on social media, shows the attacker turning around and punching the victim across the face as fans were exiting the arena following the Rangers' 3-1 loss to the Lightning in Game 5 of the Eastern Conference Finals.
+Video of the incident, which was captured by a fan and posted on social media, shows the attacker turning around and punching the victim across the face as fans were exiting the arena following the Rangers' 3-1 loss to the Lightning in Game 5 of the Eastern Conference Finals.

 The victim fell to the floor of the exit ramp and laid motionless while being tended to by fans.